swichers/acsf-client/examples/README.md

 Creates a backup of each site on the given environment.

-### deploy-prod.php
+### deploy.php

-Usage: `php deploy-prod.php tags/2.4.2-build`
+Usage: `php deploy.php live tags/2.7.0-beta.1-build`

-Deploys a new tag or branch to the production environment.
-Creates a backup in the process.
+Deploys a new tag or branch to the target environment.
+Creates a backup in the process if the target environment is `live`.

 ### deploy-uat.php